Lockout/Tagout Permit Documentation Manager

 Create, Track & Document LOTO Permits for Equipment Isolation

-Create and manage lockout/tagout permits for equipment energy isolation.
-This tool helps safety managers, maintenance supervisors, and industrial electricians document every step of the LOTO process: identifying energy sources, assigning locks and tags, recording verification steps, and generating printable permits for compliance documentation.
+Create and manage preliminary lockout/tagout, hot-work, confined-space, and tank or line-break permit records for equipment energy isolation.
+This tool helps safety managers, maintenance supervisors, and industrial electricians document source-aware prompts: identified energy sources, lock and tag assignments, verification records, affected personnel, and printable permit packages for review.

 -